 - Refill the banks as needed with fresh shavings.

-- For me, I have learned that this can increase the ammonia in the stall (Icky and dangerous) and it can also create a nightmare with warped mats or soggy floors as the urine seeps through.
+- This can increase the ammonia in the stall (icky and dangerous) and create a nightmare with warped mats or soggy floors as the urine seeps through.
 This means you are stripping stalls and pulling mats more often.

 It’s always a good idea to treat for ammonia, regardless of what type of bedding system you use for your horse.
 Stall refreshers made from zeolites eliminate odors safely.

 You will save time